Businesses use labour-hire services and recruitment agencies when they need new employees but want to save themselves a lot of time and paperwork.

 The one disadvantage of using a recruitment agency is that a finder’s fee is payable for every successful placement.
 The finder’s fee differs but, generally speaking, the client company has to pay at least 15% of the new employee’s annual salary.

-What to Consider when Choosing between Labour-Hire and Recruitment Agencies
+What to Consider when Choosing between Temporary Staffing Services and Recruitment Agencies

 It depends on the type of employment/needs of the client company to decide whether to use a labour-hire service or a recruiting agency.